 It is a set of data encoded as a series of words, usually 12 or 24, which can be used to restore an entire wallet.

-Note: Mnemonic – a device such as a pattern of letters, ideas, or associations that assists in remembering something.
+A device such as a pattern of letters, ideas, or associations that assists in remembering something.

 HD wallets, which we will cover in depth in the next lesson, have a parent private key which can be used to derive many child keys.
 In this way, one set of data, which is called the “seed”, can be used to migrate or restore a wallet with many keys and addressed.